-With a special focus on peer-to-peer learning, a market-relevant curriculum has been developed for this program.
+This program specially focuses on peer-to-peer learning and has a market-relevant curriculum.
 In the globally connected online classroom, learners will have the chance to interact with and learn from top professors, program leaders, guest speakers, and knowledgeable peers.

 By Manasa Ramakrishnan

 Write to us at firstname.lastname@example.org with your feedback.